-The Official Professional Baseball Rulebook can be downloaded from the following MLB website: http://mlb.mlb.com/mlb/official\info/index.jsp
+The Official Professional Baseball Rulebook can be downloaded from the following MLB website.
+Below is a .pdf version of the 2010 MLB Rules.

+2010\OfficialBaseball Rules[1].pdf

-In compliance with MLB and NCAA rules, base coaches are required to wear helmets while coaching.
-Prior to the start of the game, the umpire may check equipment.
+In compliance with MLB and NCAA rules, base coaches are required to wear helmets while r to the start of the game, the umpire may check equipment.
+RULE: 1.10 The bat may be either wood or non-wood.

-RULE: 1.10

-The bat may be either wood or non-wood.
 The wood bat is described in the Official Baseball Rules, Sec 1:10 (a), (b), (c), and (d).

-The non-wood bat shall have:

-- (a) a maximum diameter of 2 5/8 inches and be round with a constant radius - (b) maximum length of 36 inches - (c) a weight of not more than minus 3 ounces weight to length ratio (e.g., 34 inches, 31 ounces) - (d) an exit speed of no greater than 97 miles per hour - (e) must be marked accordingly with BESR stickers/stamps
+The non-wood bat shall have: (a) a maximum diameter of 2.625 inches and be round with a constant radius (b) maximum length of 36 inches (c) a weight of not more than minus 3 ounces weight to length ratio (e.g., 34 inches, 31 ounces) I. a BBCOR less than or equal to 0.500 must be marked accordingly with BBCOR certification 3.03 Any of the starting players, with the exception of the pitcher and the designated hitter, may withdraw from the game and re-enter once , provided such players occupy the same batting position whenever they re-enter the lineup.

-(f) NEW for 2010 - a NON-COMPOSITE barrel.

-The non-wood bat that can be used during postseason tournaments and the World Series only shall have:

-- (a) a maximum diameter of 2 5/8 inches and be round with a constant radius - (b) maximum length of 36 inches - (c) a weight of not more than minus three ounces weight to length ratio

-(d) a non-composite barrel.

-The penalty for (a), (b) or (c) would be any bat in the umpire's judgment which does not conform to the above standards or has been altered in such a way to improve the distance factor or cause an unusual reaction on the baseball shall be removed from the game.
-If the infraction occurs after the batter has completed his turn at bat, he shall be declared "out", and base runners shall not advance.

-- (d) a knob and end plug firmly attached - (e) no foreign substance more than 18 inches from the end of the handle

-Penalty for (d) and (e) - The bat shall be removed from the game and the player warned.
-Another infraction and the player will be removed from the game.

-3.03 Any of the starting players, with the exception of the pitcher and the designated hitter, may withdraw from the game and re-enter once, provided such players occupy the same batting position whenever they re-enter the lineup.
 Starting pitchers and designated hitters who change positions later in the same game are NOT eligible to re-enter; because their original starting position was either pitcher or designated hitter.

-A defensive substitution cannot be made unless the team wanting to make the substitution is playing defense at the time.

-3.04 A. Teams have the option to use a courtesy runner for the pitcher/designated hitter or catcher at any time.
+3.04 A. A defensive substitution cannot be made unless the team wanting to make the substitution is playing defense at the time.
+Teams have the option to use a courtesy runner for the pitcher/designated hitter or catcher at any time.
 For speed-up purposes, it is recommended that the courtesy runner be used with two men out in all games.

-The courtesy runner, although never officially in the game, will be credited with the following:

-- A. Run scored - B. Stolen base

-C. Caught stealing

-The courtesy runner rule does not apply to a pinch hitter for the catcher or pitcher unless the catcher or pitcher has been re-entered.
+The courtesy runner, although never officially in the game, will be credited with the following: A. Run scored B. Stolen base C. Caught stealing The courtesy runner rule does not apply to a pinch hitter for the catcher unless the catcher has been re-entered.
 However, it is permissible to re-enter a catcher for his pinch-hitter and subsequently use the courtesy runner.
-(2004 modification)

 A team may not use the same runner for the pitcher/designated hitter and catcher in the same inning.
 The courtesy runner may not be removed from a base to become a pinch hitter.
 A player removed from the game may not be used as a courtesy runner.